kdcervantes/SOC-Home-Lab/README.md

 The lab incorporates the following tools:
 - ELK Stack (Elasticsearch, Logstash, Kibana): For centralized log management and analysis.
 - Fleet Server: To manage and monitor endpoint agents.
-- Velociraptor: For endpoint monitoring, threat hunting, and digital forensics.
-- Wazuh: An open-source security monitoring platform for threat detection, integrity monitoring, and incident response.
-- Security Onion: A platform for intrusion detection, network security monitoring, and log management.
 - Kali Linux: Used for simulating attacks to test detection and response capabilities.
 - Mythic C2: A command and control framework for simulating adversary activities.
 - OS Ticket Server: For managing security alerts and incident tickets.